asweigart/humre/README.md

 **Isn't Using Humre a Performance Hit Compared to Using re?**

 No. Humre functions are simple functions that do basic string manipulation.
 You only need to call them once when you create the regex pattern object.
 Your program, whether large or small, will spend far more time doing the actual pattern matching than creating the regex string.

+**Most Regexes Are Short Enough That the Syntax Doesn't Get In the Way.
+Why Use Humre for These?**

+Sure, the phone number example is simple enough that anyone who knows regex syntax can understand it.

 Humre vs re Comparison
 ----------------------